Unity Ritual Series : Ideas For Your Ceremony In Tahiti

 A few weeks ago I have started a series of unity rituals that you can incorporate in your ceremony in Tahiti.

-When I work and develop your ceremony in Tahiti, in addition to incorporating your love story and to write a ceremony that celebrates your unique personalities, I like to always add a unity ritual and/or a custom to honor your individual backgrounds or families’ heritages.
+When I work and develop your ceremony in Tahiti, in addition to incorporating your love story and to write a ceremony that celebrates your unique personalities (curious about my Celebrant services? head here), I like to always add a unity ritual and/or a custom to honor your individual backgrounds or families’ heritages.

 All Photo Credit: Helene Havard

 Among Jewish wedding traditions and customs, the most commonly known and perpetuated in modern weddings is the breaking of the glass.
 It is a much-loved custom that takes place either after the bride has been given the ring or more commonly at the end of the wedding ceremony.

 The tradition is for the groom to break a glass wrapped in a cloth (or a light bulb which breaks easily – personally I find that a Champagne flute works amazingly well) under his right foot, although today many couples choose to do it together.
 The Celebrant simply holds it aloft as she or he announces it, and then places it under the groom’s foot before the ritual smash of the glass.

 As the groom (or the couple) breaks the glass the Celebrant (officiant) invites all guests to join in wishing the newlyweds good luck by shouting out…